your French knitting companion

 • Decrease cast-on stitches proportionally

-• Shorter body length may look more proportional
+• Shorter body length often looks more proportional on a smaller frame

-• Add or remove rows before shaping begins
+• Add or remove rows in the straight sections before shaping begins

 Width in One Area Only